 - Green – The average low-income student in this school or city is exceeding the national average performance for non-low-income students.
 (4% of schools nationally)

 - Yellow – The average low-income student in this school or city is performing above the average of all students nationally but below the national average for non-low-income students (19% of schools nationally)

 - Orange – The average low-income student in this school or city is performing above the national average for low-income students, but below the average of all students nationally (44% of schools nationally)

 - Red – The average low-income student in this school or city is performing below the average of all low-income students nationally (34% of schools nationally)

-The most complete set of information on the website is the School Score table.
+set of information on the website is the School Score table.
 Information may be missing from other sections due to the following reasons: